Rhode Island Lighthouse History

 Current Illuminating Apparatus: First Order Fresnel Lens

-Height: Lighthouse: 67 feet
+Height: 67 feet

 Status: Active Aid to Navigation/Museum

-Light Characteristic: Lighthouse: Fixed White (1924)
+Light Characteristic: Lighthouse: Fixed White (1906)

--Flashing Green every 3.7 seconds (1987)
+Light Characteristic: Lighthouse: Flashing Green every 3.7 seconds (1932)

-Skeleton tower: Flashing Green every 5 seconds (1990 - 1994)
+Light Characteristic: Skeleton tower: Flashing Green every 5 seconds (1990 - 1994)

-Range: Lighthouse: 21 miles (1924)
+Range: Lighthouse: 21 miles (1906)

-20 miles (2005)
+Range: Lighthouse: 20 miles (2005)

-Skeleton tower: 24 miles (1990 - 1994)
+Range: Skeleton tower: 24 miles (1990 - 1994)

-The Block Island Southeast Lighthouse was built in 1874, on a ten acre plot of land, on the southern tip of Block Island.
+The Block Island Southeast Lighthouse was built in 1874 on a ten acre plot of land on the southern tip of Block Island.
 The red brick lighthouse was equipped with a first order Fresnel lens made expressly for it by Barbier and Fenestre of Paris.

 In 1990, for safety and environmental reasons, the Coast Guard removed the mercury and closed the light.
 It was replaced by light on a skeleton tower.

-When Block Island Light was built in 1874, three hundred feet of land lay between it and edge of Mohegan Bluffs and the ocean.
+When Block Island Southeast Lighthouse was built in 1874, three hundred feet of land lay between it and edge of Mohegan Bluffs and the ocean.
 Over the next hundred years the bluff eroded to within seventy-five feet of the light.
 If something wasn't done soon, the light would light fall into the ocean.

 In 1983 the Block Island Southeast Lighthouse Foundation was formed to save the light.
 The only way to do this was move it.
 It took the Foundation nearly ten years to raise the $2,000,000 to move the light.
 Half the money came from a federal grant.
 The rest came from selling some of the land to state and private sources.